 In the event that you can’t make it to a government evacuation shelter or one hasn’t been set up yet, make sure you have the basics for your own shelter.
 Think camping!
 Again, this is emergency-based, so it doesn’t have to be luxurious, but you have to make it alive through the night in whatever weather you’re in.

 - Waterproof Tarp: It’s best to go with a tarp 8 ft. x 10 ft. in size.
 You can find these at home improvement stores or Amazon.
 They’re fairly inexpensive and super versatile.
-I recommend this one because it’s under 2 lbs, so it’ll be easy to carry and store in your backpack.
+There are some that are just 2 lbs, so they're easy to carry and store in your backpack.

 - Emergency Survival Blanket: Emergency blankets are made to retain a person’s body heat while keeping the cold out.
 It’s also a versatile product with multiple uses.
 It can be used to protect clothes in rainy weather, and can even be made into an antenna to boost cell and radio reception, amongst other things.

 - Emergency Survival Sleeping Bag: To sleep through the night, I prefer a sleeping bag over an emergency blanket, only because it will cover your entire body.
 With the blanket, you may have gaps that let some of the cold air in, especially moving around at night.
 For adults, a sleeping bag is the best alternative.
 However, to avoid suffocation, it’s best that children use blankets instead of a sleeping bag.

 - Hand Warmers: I have used these under my gloves and in my shoes during skiing trips and they work wonders!
 Definitely, I would have at least 2 per person, per day.
 Wear these when sleeping inside your emergency sleeping bag to keep your extremities warm.